SimonDarksideJ/monogame.github.io/articles/monogame/whatis/Content_Pipeline/CP_AddCustomProcImp.md

 5. Navigate to the directory containing the assembly with the custom importer or processor, and then add it.
 6. Save.

-The new importer or processor now appears as a choice in [using dialog properties](UsingXNA_Dlg_Properties.md) for importing or processing a newly added game asset.
+The new importer or processor now appears as a choice in dialog properties for importing or processing a newly added game asset.

 ## See Also